-Storylines quiz 2013: scroll down the page to find this quiz.
+Scroll down the page to find a couple of quizzes.
 Then click to check the answers

-Directly below you’ll find a free bookplate, which you can copy, print out and paste onto a front page of my book, Murder at Mykenai.
+Directly below you’ll find a free bookplate, which you can copy, print out and paste onto a front page of any of my books.
 There’s also a bookmark, which you can paste onto a piece of cardboard, cut to size and use to keep your place – that’s assuming you don’t read the book all in one go!

-Enjoy the Murder at Mykenai quiz – not all the answers can be found in Murder at Mykenai but the internet and your imagination will help!
+Enjoy the General quiz and the Murder at Mykenai quiz – not all the answers can be found in my first YA book Murder at Mykenai but the internet and your imagination will help!
 And the answers are just a click away.

-This lovely bookplate was designed for me by artist Nicole Onslow, the same person who drew the cover art for Murder at Mykenai.
-You’ll notice the figures of the boys are similar to the ones on the book cover.
+This lovely bookplate was designed for me by artist Nicole Onslow, the same person who drew the cover art for my YA novels Murder at Mykenai and The Bow – the figures of the boys are similar to the ones on the book covers.
 Some of the other detail is taken from Ancient Greek pottery made at the time Odysseus and Menelaos were alive.
 (Note for non-geeks: To make sure it prints out at the right size, unclick the “Fit to Page” function, during the printing process.)

 Nicole drew this great bookmark for me as well.
 You’ll recognise the silhouettes of the boys from the bookplate.
 I love the bull and the bird.
 They have nothing to do with the plot of Murder at Mykenai but they’re such fun drawings – again from Greek Bronze Age pots – I had to have Nicole put them in.
 (Note for non-geeks: To make sure it prints out at the right size, unclick the “Fit to Page” function, during the printing process.)

-I’m Odysseus, it’s 3300 years ago, back in Bronze Age Greece, and I’m sitting in class, working out my maths on my wax tablet, because there isn’t any paper.
-It’s not that the teacher has run out of paper – there’s no such thing as paper in Bronze Age Greece.
-At some point, I might have to put my hand up and ask to leave the classroom.
-Nowadays, I’d be wanting paper for something else.
+I’m Odysseus, it’s 3300 years ago, back in Bronze Age Greece, I’m fifteen years old and I’m sitting in class, working out my maths on my wax tablet, because there isn’t any paper.
+It’s not that my teacher has run out of paper – there’s no such thing as paper in Bronze Age Greece.
+At some point, I might have to put my hand up and ask to leave the room.

 And the answer?